9th8/up-to-date-real-world-haskell/1-getting-started.md

 ### An arithmetic quirk: writing negative numbers

-Haskell presents us with one peculiarity in how we must write numbers: it\'s often necessary to enclose a negative number in parentheses.
+Haskell presents us with one peculiarity in how we must write numbers: it's often necessary to enclose a negative number in parentheses.
 This affects us as soon as we move beyond the simplest expressions.

-We\'ll start by writing a negative number.
+We'll start by writing a negative number.

 ``` screen
 ghci> -3
 -3
 ```

 The `-` above is a unary operator.
-In other words, we didn\'t write the single number \"-3\"; we wrote the number \"3\", and applied the operator `-` to it.
-The `-` operator is Haskell\'s only unary operator, and we cannot mix it with infix operators.
+In other words, we didn't write the single number "-3"; we wrote the number "3", and applied the operator `-` to it.
+The `-` operator is Haskell's only unary operator, and we cannot mix it with infix operators.

 ``` screen